sap-tutorials/Tutorials/tutorials/abap-s4hcloud-procurement-po-debugging/abap-s4hcloud-procurement-po-debugging.md

     <!-- border -->
     ![step9b-watchpoint-created](step9b-watchpoint-created.png)

-2. To set a condition for the watchpoint: open the **Breakpoints** view in the **Debugger** perspective, select the watchpoint, and enter a condition.
+2. To set a condition for the `watchpoint`: open the **Breakpoints** view in the **Debugger** perspective, select the `watchpoint`, then enter a condition.

     <!-- border -->
     ![step9c-set-watchpoint-condition](step9c-set-watchpoint-condition.png)

-The ABAP Debugger stops as soon as the value of the variable is changed after a debug step **and** the specified condition for the watchpoint is fulfilled.
+The ABAP Debugger stops as soon as the value of the variable is changed after a debug step **and** the specified condition for the `watchpoint` is fulfilled.

 ### Test yourself